Keeping theTradition with Imported European Lineages ~ 28 Yrs Breeding Experience

-A free training session is included on your pick up day, just ask!
+A free training lesson is included on your pick up day, just ask!

 Puppy Price: $3000 + tax.
 Reservation deposit: $500.

-Our fair two-page contract provides specific health guarantees (3 yrs on hips, hearts and eyes), sale and health record information.
-Prior to pick up day you may visit the litter(s) by appointment.
-At 8 wks. you pick your puppy on your take-home day (Laura coordinates the schedule with everyone).
+The sales contract is fair for both parties...specific health guarantees (THREE years on hips, hearts and eyes), sale and health record information.
+Prior to pick up day you may visit the litter(s) anytime by appointment.
+At 8 wks. we schedule pick ups and you come to the farm to pick your puppy on your take-home day (Laura coordinates the schedule with everyone).
 Picks are in order of date first contacted.
 We do it this way so that you know the veterinary exam results before you choose your puppy.
 Their personalities are also more developed at closer to 8 wks. old.
-You get all the time you need to choose.
-Laura breeds and raises all the litters and is there for you every step of the way and down the road.
+You get all the time you need to choose your special pup and I'm here to help with the process.
+Laura breeds and raises all the litters and so she knows each puppy very well and is there for you every step of the way and down the road.
+So, please stay in touch!

 Helpful Hints: No. 1 - An ounce of prevention is worth a pound of cure...Do not expose your new puppy to potentially deadly canine diseases in public places until it has finished its booster series (3 shots).
 Expect your Golden puppy to have the "exuberance of youth" for it's first few years.
 It will help to exercise your dog(s) to exercise your dog to expend some energy before you have to leave it (alone or with another canine pal) and before vet appointments.

 Physical Development: While their bones are developing (two years+), it is very important to let your puppy rest and to exercise it "moderately and regularly" to encourage proper joint development and to avoid causing damage.
-(No slippery floors, repeated jumping and no long stairs regularly until it's fully grown at about 24 months old.)
+(No slippery floors, repeated jumping, no long stairs repeatedly, and no excessive exercise until it's fully grown at about 24 months old.)
 See article about hips linked on our Health page.

 Food: Our veterinarian said, "Any good dog food is fine."
 Years ago we decided to start feeding different brands together for various reasons.
 Also, consult with your veterinarian(s) about a partial raw diet.